UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 - Four public IP address (One for AD, Two for each SQL VM and One for Public LB bound to SQL Always On Listener)
 - One external load balancer for SQL VMs with Public IP bound to SQL always On Listener
 - One VM (WS2016) configured as Domain Controller for a new forest with a single domain
-- Two VM (WS2016) configured as SQL Server 2016 SP1 Enterprise/ Developer and clustered.
+- Two VM (WS2016) configured as SQL Server 2016 SP1 Enterprise / Standard / Developer and clustered.
 - One VM (WS2016) configured as File Share Witness for the cluster.

 ### Notes